jerry-ye-xu/etf_tracker/README.md

 mkdir ../data/fund_backup # inside django_backend dir
 python3 manage.py migrate
 ```
+This will access Alpha Vantage and return all the prices.
+Since there is an API call limit, the whole process will take around 20 minutes.

 Finally, you can run the server (inside the `django_backend` dir) with
 ```